Tuesday, November 17, 2015

 Ives: You could lose three times (laughs).
 But then they would supplement that executive committee with three members from the board because the board was a lot larger.
 There were three members from the board that would serve within the executive committee with the officers and I had that privilege.
 Then I was elected secretary/treasurer of the association in 1993.
 It was a challenging time for the association — we were living a lot more hand to mouth, so to speak.
 Also, a lot of the NPCA committees were drafting technical bulletins.
 Those are some differences between the association back then and today.

 PCT: What do you think you have gained from being part of NPMA?
-And what has your business gained as the result of your involvement?
+And what has your business gained as a result of your involvement?

 Ives: Certainly within our market area in Michigan, NPMA has been a huge resource to us from a legislative and regulatory standpoint.
 The association has helped keep some of the adverse situations that have appeared at times in some other parts of the country from happening locally.
 I also credit NPMA with the acquaintances and friends I have developed through engagements and from going to PestWorld.
 And through participating on committees, every time, there’s something to bring back to your organization out of that.